microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/docs/begin-here/index.md

 ## 4. Azure Infrastructure

 !!! quote ""
-    This lab uses a customized version of the [Getting Started With AI Agents](https://github.com/Azure-Samples/get-started-with-ai-agents) template for Azure AI Foundry.
+    This lab uses a customized version of the [Getting Started With AI Agents](https://github.com/Azure-Samples/get-started-with-ai-agents) template for Microsoft Foundry.

     - It is pre-provisioned for instructor-led sessions.
 Participants are all set.
     - We provide scripts for self-guided learners to do this manually.
 It takes ~15-20 mins.

-This sets up a basic Azure AI Foundry project with a model deployment and sample AI agent as shown in the architecture diagram below.
+This sets up a basic Microsoft Foundry project with a model deployment and sample AI agent as shown in the architecture diagram below.
 The template has built-in support for tracing, monitoring, evaluations and red-teaming features - making it a good sandbox for this lab.

  ![Architecture](./../assets/architecture.png)